w3f/Grants-Program/applications/tetrapay.md

 ### Team's experience
 - Renato(CEO) - Once the Head of Brazil and LATAM of Elex and Chief Representative of Oasis Games, has more than 9 years of overseas game publishing experience.
 Graduated from Pontifícia Universidade Católica de São Paulo, he’s experienced in development, publishing and market strategy of Digital & Entertainment products and services.
 Also a researcher and enthusiast of Blockchain Technology, Cryptocurrency and Startups.

-- constance: Blockchain technology expert with many years of project management and design experience
+- Constance: Blockchain technology expert with many years of project management and design experience

 - Vincent: The main developer of the main chain.
 He has designed the quantitative trading platform of multiple exchanges and is a full-stack engineer.